madihagoheer/nordle/README.md

 # NORDLE
 Welcome to NORDLE (Number Wordle) game.

 This game is very simple.
 Your goal is to guess a 4 digit pattern that computer comes up with.
 Each digit will be between 0 - 7.
 You will have 10 tries to guess the number.
+This game follows the same rules as the famous wordle game.
+In every move you will have the option to guess a pattern if you guess the entire pattern correctly you will win if you guess part of the pattern you will get a hint whether part of your guess is correct or incorrect.
+The green color indicates that its a correct letter are at the correct index.
+The yellow color indicates that the letter is correct but its not on the right index.
+The red color indicates the particular letter doesn't exist in the pattern.

+This game uses an API website called random.org to generate random numbers.
+It makes an HTTP call to the server to get the random numbers.
+Those random numbers will be used in the game after we parse them.

 ## Extensions Implemented
 - Show hint in different colors.